 Before you begin work on the design and layout, consider the purpose of your website.

 I would also use this method when you redesign a website.
 This ensures that you are still meeting your goals and exceeding your customer needs.

-From the list below, many could apply and you need to prioritise the list in order of importance if this is the case.
+From the list below, many could apply, and you need to prioritize the list in order of importance if this is the case.

 Decide on what your website purpose is;